 Looking for a simple note taking app, which respects your privacy?
-SilentNotes is just that, an open source app, always ready to collect your ideas and other text memos.
+SilentNotes is open source (FOSS) software, always ready to collect your ideas and other text memos.

-The Windows application is now available in the Microsoft store, the Android app can be downloaded at the Android play store, and both of them can be used for free.
+The Windows application is available in the Microsoft store, the Android app can be downloaded from the Android play store, and both of them can be used for free.

 - Quickly find the right note with the full-text search, just by typing a few letters.

-- Store the notes to an online-storage of your choice, this allows to synchronize them between devices and offers an easy backup.
+- Store the notes to an online-storage of your choice, this allows synchronizing them between devices and offers an easy backup.